Women in Meitei culture: Women torch bearers

 The Meira Paibi (torch holding woman) are traditional Meitei women's social organisations and their movements in Manipur.They originated during the times when there were no artificial light available or rare in Manipur, hence the womenfolk used handmade torches to light the paths.
 They work against many different social evils, like the misuse of military powers by the Indian Army in Manipur, India.
 They are called the "Guardians of the society".
 The name comes from the burning torches that the women carry.
 The torch has become the symbol of peaceful protest for justice at all levels of life.

 Women in extravaganzas

-Miss Meetei Chanu, also spelled as Miss Meitei Chanu, is an international annual beauty pageant that is run by the Manipur based Lainingthou Sanamahi Sana Pung (LSSP), aiming to make Meitei women understand the culture and tradition of Sanamahism (traditional Meitei religion).
+Miss Meetei Chanu, also spelled as Miss Meitei Chanu, is an annual beauty pageant that is run by the Manipur based Lainingthou Sanamahi Sana Pung (LSSP), aiming to make Meitei women understand the culture and tradition of Sanamahism (traditional Meitei religion).